sophi-4/Snow/README.md

 # Snow
+A simple visual aspect to represent alternate seasonal symbols in processing with a simple mouse press interaction (code used and refered from: https://forum.processing.org/two/discussion/13646/making-a-snowflake and https://processing.org/examples/pulses.html)

 ---
 ## Initial_snowflake_2_

 This is the initial starting stage for my snowflake design, taken from https://forum.processing.org/two/discussion/13646/making-a-snowflake.

+Below shows the image of the initial snwoflake design which represents the season winter.

 ![screen grab](https://github.com/sophi-4/Snow/blob/master/Screen%20Shot%202017-12-13%20at%2023.17.26.png)

 ## New_snow

-I have changed the background colour to clearly show the snowflake and have added some functions to the original code to add an extra snowflake to the design, but the positioning is of.
+I have changed the background colour in order for the snowflake to clearly stand out and have added some functions to the original code to add an extra snowflake to the design, but the positioning of both snowflake designs are slightly off and cut of by the screen.

-I have added in these functions to create a mouse press interaction.
-I have used the 'pulses' example given on the processing site: https://processing.org/examples/pulses.html
+I have added in a mouse press interaction, for the snowflakes to be shown only when the user clicks on the mouse.
+For this I have used/referenced to the 'pulses' example given on the processing site: https://processing.org/examples/pulses.html

 ---
 ```